adoante/CS-435-Final-PomodoroStudyTimer/README.md

 	- Designing a 3D printable case would be nice (considering all the exposed wiring)
 - Shrink Hardware size
-	- Designing a PCB and using SMD soldering would be very intresting and help with bring the device with you.
+	- Designing a PCB and using SMD soldering would be very interesting and help with bring the device with you.

 ## Summary